- Caesar cut lookbook

 It’s named after Julius Caesar because of its regal yet straightforward look, which is why it’s even sometimes referred to as Gentleman’s cut.

-This style is also versatile because it works for most hair types.
-It can be worn straight, wavy, or curly (although the latter will need some styling).
+This style is also flexible because it can be done with most types of hair.
+It can be worn straight, wavy, or curly, though curls will need some work to get them to stay that way.

 The Caesar haircut fade